azalty/dbd-autowiggle/README.md

 ### How to install

-Just go to the releases and download the last .exe (or the one that is working) Just run it and follow instructions.
+Just go to the releases (https://github.com/rlevet/dbd-autostruggle/releases) and download the last .exe (or the one that is working).
+Just run it and follow instructions.

 ### Is it safe?